gasteigerjo/gdc/README.md

 seaborn
 ```

-## PyTorch Geometric implementation
+## PyTorch Geometric

-GDC is also implemented as a transformation (preprocessing step) in [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).
+GDC is also implemented as a transformation (preprocessing step) in [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/transforms.html#torch_geometric.transforms.GDC).
 So you can just apply it to your own dataset and see how your existing PyG model improves!

 ## Contact
 Please contact klicpera@in.tum.de in case you have any questions.